RobRendell/gTove/README.md

 * Show the "load scenario?" confirmation only if there are maps or minis on the tabletop.
 * Show a busy spinner while loading scenarios.
 * Convert gTove from react-three-renderer to react-three-fibre and upgrade to React 16.
+* Improve image quality by scaling up images to the next largest power of two, rather than leaving three.js to handle the scaling (which downscales).

 ## Plans/TODO

+* Movement distance issues with elevation... moved mini up 10', confirmed, still says moved 10 feet.
+Borked thereafter.
 * Elastic band selection tool, to select multiple minis/templates at once?
 * Support Fog of War on hexagonal grids
     * Hexagonal fog of war shaders